strongloop/strongloop.com2/_posts/2019-04-05-march-milestone.md

 ## Authentication and Authorization

 Before writing the extension point for plugging in different authentication strategies, we decided to do some investigation of the popular authentication mechanisms and adopted the user scenario driven development.
 This is to make sure the abstractions for services are common enough.
-The design documents for our authentication system could be found [here](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md).
+The design documents for our authentication system can be found [here](https://github.com/strongloop/loopback-next/blob/master/packages/authentication/docs/authentication-system.md).
 The document begins with illustrating a LoopBack 4 application that supports multiple authentication approaches and finally divides the responsibilities among different artifacts.
 The abstractions we created in March are two interfaces for the user service and the token service in `@loopback/authentication`.

-## Inclusion of related models
+## Inclusion of Related Models

 The initial inclusion spike left us a question: how to distinguish the navigational property from the normal model properties?
 This month we had a PoC to demonstrate describing the navigational model properties with a new interface along with how to generate the corresponding OpenAPI schema.